Tech Made Simple

 • Contacts Only: Only your contacts can see your device.

-• Everyone: All nearby Apple devices using AirDrop can see your device.
+• Everyone for 10 minutes: All nearby Apple devices using AirDrop can see your device for the next 10 minutes.

-Three screenshots of iOS Control Center.
-From the left, the first screen shows the whole selection of Control Center options with the communications options widget in the upper right.
-The communications widget shows from the upper left: an airplane, a cellular beacon, a wifi signal and a Bluetooth.
+Two screenshots of iOS Control Center.
+On the left, the Communications widget shows from the upper left: an airplane, a cellular beacon, a wifi signal and a Bluetooth.
 The second screenshot shows an expanded communications widget which adds an AirDrop icon and personal hotspot icon in a third row.
-In the third screenshow, you see the AirDrop options of Receiving Off (with a check mark), Contacts Only, and Everyone.
+In the third screenshow, you see the AirDrop options of Receiving Off, Contacts Only (with a check mark), and Everyone for 10 Minutes.

 Next, you need to check that the person you are sharing with also has Bluetooth and WiFi turned on and their AirDrop set to receive.
-I recommend that you have them set AirDrop to “Everyone.”
+I recommend that you have them set AirDrop to “Everyone for 10 minutes.”

 4. Select the content that you want to share